Published: 31 January 2025

 Take action

 Now that you’re armed with this knowledge, it’s time to take action.
-Weigh up your financial goals, consider your risk tolerance, and choose the savings option that best meets your needs.
-Whether you opt for the tax-free1 benefits of an ISA or a traditional savings account or both, the important thing is to start saving and investing in your future.
+Weigh up your financial goals and choose the savings option that best meets your needs.
+Whether you opt for the tax-free benefits of an ISA or a traditional savings account or both, the important thing is to start saving and invest in your future.
 Your financial journey begins now!

-This article/guide is not advice and you should seek independent financial or legal advice if needed.
+This article is not advice and you should seek independent financial or legal advice if needed.